All Remaining Hostages Seized In Ecuador Prison Riots Freed

 Ecuador's murder rate quadrupled between 2018 and 2022, as the criminal gangs found a foothold in the country.

-Last year was the worst yet, with 7,800 murders and a record 220 tons of drugs seized.
+Last year was the worst yet, with 7,800 murders and a record 220 tonnes of drugs seized.

 Much of the country's increasing violence has been concentrated in prisons, where spectacularly brutal clashes between inmates have left more than 460 dead, many beheaded or burned alive, since February 2021.